-The ExampleOp class is based on the IDLitOperation class (discussed in "Subclassing from the IDLitOperation Class" on page 162).
+The ExampleOp class is based on the IDLitOperation class (discussed in "Subclassing from the IDLitOperation Class" on page 166).
 As a result, all of the standard features of an iTool operation are already present.
-We don't define any
+We don't define any keyword values to be handled explicitly in the Init method, but we do use the keyword inheritance mechanism to pass keyword values through to methods called within the Init method.
+The ExampleOp Init method does the following things:

-- 1. Calls the Init method of the superclass, IDLitOperation.
+- Calls the Init method of the superclass, IDLitOperation.
 We use the TYPES keyword to specify that our operation works on data that has the iTool data type 'IDLARRAY2D', provide a Name for the object instance, and provide an icon.
 Finally, we use the EXTRA keyword inheritance mechanism to pass through any keywords provided when the ExampleOp Init method is called. - 2.
 Returns the integer 1, indicating successful initialization.